-J. Vance Waggener, ext.
-4205 v_waggener@southwesterncc.edu

-The CCP College Transfer pathway leading to the Associate in Arts is designed for high school juniors and seniors who wish to begin study toward the Associate in Arts degree and a baccalaureate degree in a non-STEM major.
+Vicki Todd, ext.
+4266 v_todd@southwesterncc.edu The CCP College Transfer pathway leading to the Associate in Arts is designed for high school juniors and seniors who wish to begin study toward the Associate in Arts degree and a baccalaureate degree in a non-STEM major.